arne-fuchs/EDLogParser/README.md

 { "timestamp":"2022-03-06T13:16:30Z", "event":"FSSAllBodiesFound", "SystemName":"Boekh QT-H b40-16", "SystemAddress":35715469360985, "Count":11 }

--> Notifying that the system has been fully scanned
+-> Notifying that the starSystem has been fully scanned